World Trade Organization (WTO)

 39 normative legal acts were considered in the "Action Plan" approved by the 2 August 2006 signed No 1583 decree of the President of Azerbaijan.
 In Compliance with document drafts, laws on "Plant Quarantine" and "Plant Protection" lost force and 18 normative-legal acts out of 37 were adopted and entered into force.

 Currently, projects of 10 documents were prepared and agreed with relevant authorities, including, Law Project on "Technical regulation" was submitted to the Presidential Administration of Azerbaijan Republic.
-Moreover, preparation of 10 projects are under consideration.
+Moreover, preparation of 10 projects is under consideration.

 "Activity of commission on preparation of Azerbaijan's accession to WTO"